MohiniMehta/TODO/README.md

 ## Acknowledgments
 This project was inspired by the need for a simple and effective task management solution.
-Special thanks to contributors who have helped improve and maintain Smart-todo.
+Special thanks to contributors who have helped improve and maintain Smart-todo.</br>
-Happy tasking! 🚀
+## Happy tasking! 🚀